NMoroney/ham_cam_code/hcc_04_to_gif/readme.md

 <img src="ham_cam_jam-04.gif" width=320px>

-Nothing fancy, but GIFs can be viewed directly in many contexts (such as from this github webpage).
+Pretty basic, but one advantages is that GIFs can be viewed directly in many contexts (such as from this github webpage) that don't support other video formats inline.